-\\\\ONLY FOR SHAREHOLDERS WHO DO NOT HOLD DEPOSITORY INTERESTS THROUGH CREST\\\\ Shareholders are asked to complete the accompanying Form of Proxy in accordance with the instructions printed on it and return it to Computershare Investor Services (Bermuda) Limited, c/o The Pavilions, Bridgwater Road, Bristol BS99 6ZY so as to be received as soon as possible and, in any event, not later than 1:00 p.m.
-(UK Time) on 13 May 2016.
+ONLY FOR SHAREHOLDERS WHO DO NOT HOLD DEPOSITORY INTERESTS THROUGH CREST Shareholders are asked to complete the accompanying Form of Proxy in accordance with the instructions printed on it and return it to Computershare Investor Services (Bermuda) Limited, c/o The Pavilions, Bridgwater Road, Bristol BS99 6ZY so as to be received as soon as possible and, in any event, not later than 4:00 p.m.
+(UK Time) on 5 May 2017.

-\\\\ONLY FOR SHAREHOLDERS WHO HOLD DEPOSITORY INTERESTS THROUGH CREST\\\\Depository Interest Holders are asked to complete a Form of Instruction in accordance with the instructions printed on it and return it to Computershare Investor Services PLC, The Pavilions, Bridgwater Road, Bristol, BS99 6ZY so as to be received as soon as possible and, in any event, not later than 4 p.m.
-(UK Time) on 12 May 2016.
+ONLY FOR SHAREHOLDERS WHO HOLD DEPOSITORY INTERESTS THROUGH CRESTDepository Interest Holders are asked to complete a Form of Instruction in accordance with the instructions printed on it and return it to Computershare Investor Services PLC, The Pavilions, Bridgwater Road, Bristol, BS99 6ZY so as to be received as soon as possible and, in any event, not later than 4 p.m.
+(UK Time) on 4 May 2017.
 Holders of Depositary Interests in CREST may transmit voting instructions by utilising the CREST voting service in accordance with the procedures described in the CREST Manual.
 CREST personal members or other CREST sponsored members, and those CREST members who have appointed a voting service provider, should refer to their CREST sponsor or voting service provider, who will be able to take appropriate action on their behalf.
 In order for instructions made using the CREST voting service to be valid, the appropriate CREST message (a "CREST Voting Instruction") must be properly authenticated in accordance with Euroclear's specifications and must contain the information required for such instructions, as described in the CREST Manual (available via www.euroclear.com/CREST).

-To be effective, the CREST Voting Instruction must be transmitted so as to be received by the Company's agent (3RA50) no later than 4:00 p.m.
-(UK Time) on 12 May 2016.
+To be effective, the CREST Voting Instruction must be transmitted so as to be received by the Company's agent (3RA50) no later than 4:00 p,m.
+(UK Time) on 4 May 2017.
 For this purpose, the time of receipt will be taken to be the time (as determined by the timestamp applied to the CREST Voting Instruction by the CREST applications host) from which the Company's agent is able to retrieve the CREST Voting Instruction by enquiry to CREST in the manner prescribed by CREST.
 Holders of Depositary Interests in CREST and, where applicable, their CREST sponsors or voting service providers should note that Euroclear does not make available special procedures in CREST for any particular messages.
 Normal system timings and limitations will therefore apply in relation to the transmission of CREST Voting Instructions.
 It is the responsibility of the Depositary Interest holder concerned to take (or, if the Depositary Interest holder is a CREST personal member or sponsored member or has appointed a voting service provider, to procure that the CREST sponsor or voting service provider takes) such action as shall be necessary to ensure that a CREST Voting Instruction is transmitted by means of the CREST voting service by any particular time.
-In this connection, Depositary Interest holders and, where applicable, their CREST sponsors or voting service providers are referred, in particular, to those sections of the CREST Manual concerning practical limitations of the CREST system and timings.
+In this connection, Depositary Interest holders and, where applicable, their CREST system and timings.